Stuart Forster outlines things to do in Nova Scotia’s provincial capital in this guide to 48 hours in Halifax.

 Day 2 – Afternoon – Explore maritime heritage

 A statue of Samuel Cunard stands outside of the farmer’s market.
-With hand on hip, he is depicted next to an engine order telegraph, the device that signals the desired speed of a steam ship.
+With a hand on his hip, he is depicted next to an engine order telegraph, the device that signals the desired speed of a steamship.
 Cunard was born in Halifax and became a shipping magnate.
 His story is told in the impressive Maritime Museum of the Atlantic.